Aaliyah-Corley/prenormous-com/Prenormous.md

 ## The Proof-of-Concept We’re Shipping Right Now

-**PLUM** — a debut novelist.
-10,000 signed, serialized, never-reprinted first editions.
+A 17-year-old debut novelist (That's me).
+10,000 signed, serialized first editions created before anyone knew her name.
 Each tokenized.
-Proceeds fund a 20-year mission: 100,000+ classroom distributions with aligned curriculum.
+Funds directed to a decades-long mission: 100,000 classroom distributions, curriculum development, systematic cultural penetration.

-Tokenomics are fully designed.
-Manuscript is finished.
+Tokenomics are fully designed. plumcandy.org/tokenomics Manuscript is finished.
+Teachers Pitch - You can see it here itscanon.com/plum-candy
-Launch: Q2–Q3 2026.
+Launch: Q3–Q4 2026.

-If PLUM works, we’ve validated the entire asset class.
+If it works—if we prove you can create liquid markets for prenormous talent that track real cultural value.
+We're not just launching a book.

-But we’re not a book launch company.
+We’re not a book launch company.
+We're validating an asset class.

-We’re the first mover in a category that will be worth tens (maybe hundreds) of billions.
+We’re the first mover in a category that will be worth tens (maybe hundreds) of billions: cultural gold.

 ---